nseokaneJHB/angular-todo-ui/README.md

 $ ng serve -o
 ```

-This project was created by [Hardy Lutula #dylut2000](https://twitter.com/dylut2000?lang=en)
+This project was created by [Nolan Seokane](https://za.linkedin.com/in/nolan-seokane-6467a312a)

-Have fun guys... will add some more stuff so stay tune on my [GITHUB dylut2000](https://github.com/dylut2000)
+Have fun guys... will add some more stuff so stay tune on my [GitHub nseokaneJHB](https://github.com/nseokaneJHB)